-For nearly 12 years, Rita Hagen has served as the Executive Director of Hospice Alliance, a local non-profit dedicated to hospice and palliative care, serving Kenosha, Racine and Walworth Counties for over 40 years.
-With a distinguished 37-year career in healthcare, including 27 years in leadership roles, Rita has been a steadfast advocate for compassionate leadership.
+Hagen has served as Executive Director of Hospice Alliance for the past 13 years, leading a local non-profit that has provided hospice and palliative care to residents of Kenosha, Racine, and Walworth counties for over four decades.
+With a distinguished 40-year career in healthcare-including nearly 30 years in leadership roles-Hagen is widely respected as a dedicated advocate for compassionate, community-centered leadership.

-Raised in a deeply community-oriented family, Rita continues this tradition by generously giving back to the Kenosha community.
-She dedicates a significant portion of her time to serving with local organizations and boards, such as the Wisconsin Hospice and Palliative Care Association (WiHPCA), Kenosha County Long Term Care Alliance, and Kenosha County Care Transitions.
-In 2022, she joined the Community State Bank Board of Directors.
+Raised in a community-oriented family, Hagen has continued that tradition through her active involvement in numerous local organizations and boards.
+She currently serves with the Wisconsin Hospice and Palliative Care Association (WiHPCA), the Kenosha Long Term Care Workforce Alliance, and is a member of the Gateway Technical College Nursing/Nursing Assistant Advisory Council.
+In 2022, she joined the Community State Bank (CSB) Board of Directors, bringing a valuable non-profit and healthcare perspective to the team.

-In addition to her board commitments, Rita volunteers her time with local organizations such as The Kenosha Rotary Club, Tempo Kenosha, Readers are Leaders tutoring program, and 100+ Women Who Care - Kenosha.

-"Community State Bank's commitment to their customers and to the community has always amazed me," said Hagen.
+In addition to her board service, Hagen volunteers with a variety of community-focused groups, including the Rotary Club of Kenosha, Tempo Kenosha, the Readers are Leaders tutoring program, and 100 Women Who Care - Kenosha.
+"Community State Bank's commitment to their customers and to the community has always amazed me," Hagen said.
 "Their values are very similar to mine.
 I'm honored to be a part of that mission and to provide any insight I can from the non-profit sector, as well as from the Kenosha community."

-Chris Miller

-CSB Board of Directors President, Miller Motor Sales, Inc. Burlington, WI
+Chris Miller CSB Board of Directors President, Miller Motor Sales, Inc. Burlington, WI